-We allow most of our enterprise users to post jobs, browse the mini resume of job seekers and chat with them, conduct audio and video interviews and send offer letters for free.
-For certain positions where the demand exceeds the supply of job seekers to a certain degree, we charge them a fee for posting such jobs on our platform.
-Employers can also purchase an array of services, including the right to post more job listings and interact with more job seekers.
+For enterprise users in sectors with significant workforce demands, we charge them a fee for posting each job opening on our platform.
+We also allow enterprise users in certain sectors to post jobs free of charge but in the meantime limit their access to job seekers.
+Employers can purchase an array of services, including the right to post job listings and interact with job seekers.
 Our paying enterprise users are allowed to post multiple job openings at the same time and connect and interact with job seekers of their choice.

-We offer enterprise users a combination of value-added services that allow them to better manage their recruiting process and efficiently connect with suitable job seekers.
+We offer enterprise users a combination of services that allow them to better manage their recruiting process and efficiently connect with suitable job seekers.
 Our bulk invite-sending tools connect enterprise users with multiple job seekers at one time to assist the employers to accomplish their recruiting goals in a timely manner.
 Our popular in-demand position tools allow enterprise users to obtain top placement of their job postings and access multiple job seekers at one go.
 We also offer enterprise users with invite-sending tools that allow them to approach particular candidates suitable for the job.
 In addition, we offer tools that target to improve recruitment efficiency.
 Our advanced filter allows enterprise users to filter through the list of job seekers we recommended through our proprietary matching system.
 Our recruiting data analysis feature provides recruiting data analysis to enterprise users and provide monthly recruiting reports to help them assess recruiting results.